tan-duong/blueprints/packages/botics-cli/docs/advanced-guides/creating-generators.md

 This document will walk you through creating your own Ignite CLI generator.
-A generator will allow your users to create customized files from templates by using the `ignite generate` command on the command line.
+A generator will allow your users to create customized files from templates by using the `botics generate` command on the command line.

 A generator is a special kind of Ignite CLI plugin.
 Generators are more advanced than common plugins.
 You should understand how to create plugins first; check